Epikest/purity-tweaks/README.md

    * Options...
      * Resource Packs...
        * Open Pack Folder
+3. Deselect Purity Tweaks or close the game
-3. Delete the old resource pack from the open folder
+4. Delete the old resource pack from the open folder
-4. Drag the Purity Tweaks folder to the game window
+5. Drag the Purity Tweaks folder to the game window

 [^optional]: You can rename the extracted folder to `§bPurity §dTweaks` to make it look nicer in game